Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: Experiments and Numerical Results

 \subsubsection{Effect of Different Modulation Order}

-For conventional methods, a high modulation order can enhance the transmission efficiency while also increase the difficulty of signal detection.
+For conventional methods, a high modulation order can enhance the transmission efficiency whilst increase the difficulty of signal detection.
 For the proposed NOMASC, modulation order is relevant to the size of the quantization set, which also has an impact on how well the end-to-end semantic codec performs.
-The quantization error for each component of the feature can be reduced with additional quantization points, preserving more information.
+The quantization error for each component of the feature can be reduced with additional quantization points to preserve more information.
 The simulation result is shown in Fig. \ref{modulationorder}.
 The lowest transmission performance occurs when the modulation order is 2, as there are only two options for quantization, causing unavoidable significant information loss and quantization error.
 The transmission performance improves with higher quantization orders.
-For the conventional method, the performance is still good under $m_{N}=4, m_{F}=2$, however, it fails to recover any meaningful information at the receiver under $m_{N}=6, m_{F}=4$.
-For comparison, it can be seen that the issue of detection difficulty does not show up even in the highest modulation order, $m_{N}=6, m_{F}=4$, which is also an advantage of the proposed scheme compared to the conventional method.
+For the conventional method, the performance is still good under $m_{N}=4, m_{F}=2$, but has failed to recover any meaningful information at the receiver under $m_{N}=6, m_{F}=4$.
+By contrast, it can be seen that the issue of detection difficulty does not show up even in the highest modulation order, $m_{N}=6, m_{F}=4$, which is also an advantage of the proposed scheme compared with the conventional method.